iobroker-community-adapters/ioBroker.worx/docs/en/README.md

 - `Delay for EdgeCut`: When should EdgeCut start (example 5 seconds to lawn)
 - `Distance and time in min and m`: Default h and km
 - `Updating MQTT data after token update.`: Loads the Worx data after the refresh token.
+- `Display errors via notifications (for all devices)`: Turn notification on/off for all devices (can be turned on/off for each device under Objects)
 - `Delete session data` If you have problems logging in, delete the current session
 - `Reset Login counter` Reset Login counter